Sablé FC (France)

 Sablé Football Club is a French football club based in Sablé-sur-Sarthe in the Sarthe department.

-The club competes in Championnat National 3, the fifth level of French football, after two successive promotions.
+The club competes in Régional 1, the sixth level of French football.

 History

 The Sablé Football Club was founded in 1986 by merger of three clubs: the Sabolienne Star chaired by Gérard Nais; the Association Sportive de Sable chaired by Maurice Pottier (1928–2003); and Sable-Relax.